qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/String.rst

 concat
 ......

-Concatenates several strings to one.
+Concatenates several values to a single string.
 NULL values are converted to empty strings.
 Other values (like numbers) are converted to strings.

+See the **||** function for an alternative concatenation behavior.

 .. list-table::
    :widths: 15 85